 - Healthy and safe workplace

 The energy sector is undergoing major changes, which also has an impact on management and the personnel.
 We are carrying out reforms in order to remain competitive.
 In 2020, we employed experts especially for the solutions business to develop, e.g. local renewable energy, smart property solutions and e-mobility.
 We have also employed more service design and customer experience expert during the year.
 We aim to prepare for the changes as early as possible, taking into account particularly the impact on human resources.
 We always process changes together with personnel representatives.

 At Helen, it is possible to develop personal skills in various tasks, e.g. through on-the-job training, training courses, online learning, and coaching.
-We also aim to promote internal mobility and viewing of career prospects with a wider scope, for example, by improving or expanding one’s competence.
+We also promote internal mobility and career prospects with a wide scope, for example, by improving or expanding one’s competence.

-In accordance with Helen’s strategy, we invest in the development of management and leadership, for example, with regular management communications and training.
+In accordance with Helen’s strategy, we invest in the development of management, e.g. by means of supervisor communications and training.
 We also help networking of supervisors and offer them support, e.g. with internal coaching.

 The promotion of equality and non-discrimination is part of our everyday activities.
 In an equal workplace, diverse competence, experience and various qualities and skills are utilised extensively.
 Management is fair, inclusive and in the interests of everyone.
 Diversity is taken into account and expertise is valued and developed equally, irrespective of gender and background.
 We take action against discrimination.

 The purpose of our equality and non-discrimination plan is to ensure the impartial and fair treatment of our employees.
 We monitor the implementation of equality, e.g. with staff statistics and personnel surveys, and with a pay survey carried out every other year.

 During 2020, the share of women among all employees increased by about one percentage point.
 Women account for 38 per cent of the members of Helen’s Management Group.